leomccormack/Spatial_Audio_Framework/README.md

 Documentation is periodically generated using [Doxygen](http://www.doxygen.nl/index.html) and hosted [here](http://research.spa.aalto.fi/projects/spatial_audio_framework/index.html).

-Alternatively, you may compile the most recent documentation (HTML) yourself with the following:
+Alternatively, you may compile the most recent documentation (HTML) yourself with the following commands:
 ```
 cd doxygen
 doxygen doxygen_config
-# optionally... to also build the pdf version:
+# (optional) to also build the pdf version:
 cd latex
 make
 ```

 ## Examples

-Many examples have been included in the repository, which may serve as a starting point for learning how to use the framework:
+Several examples have also been included in the repository, which may serve as a starting point for learning how to use the framework:

 * **ambi_bin** - a binaural Ambisonic decoder with built-in rotator.
 It supports the following decoding options: least-squares (LS), spatial re-sampling (SPR), Time-alignment (TA) [1], Magnitude Least-Squares (MagLS) [2].
 * **ambi_dec** - a frequency-dependent Ambisonic decoder.
 It supports the following decoding options: sampling Ambisonic decoder (SAD), AllRAD [3], Energy-Preserving decoder (EPAD) [4], Mode-Matching decoder (MMD).